-- Mix together the cake mix, egg and melted butter.
+- Combine cake mix, egg and melted butter.
 Press into the bottom of the prepared pan.
 I like to press mine up the edges just a bit to form a crust all the way around.

 - Cream together the butter and cream cheese until smooth.
 Add the pumpkin, eggs and vanilla, mixing until incorporated.
 Don't over mix as you don't want to aerate the mixture too much.
-Stir in the powdered sugar and spices then pour into the prepared crust.
+Stir in the powdered sugar and spices then pour the pumpkin mixture onto the prepared cake layer.

 - Bake for about 45 minutes.
-The edges should be golden and the center should have a bit of wobble left, but not be too liquidy.
+The edges should be golden and the center of the pumpkin layer should have just a bit of wobble left, but not be too liquidy.
 (You want that cake to be ooey and gooey!)

 - Cool completely and then refrigerate until ready to serve.
-Dust with additional powdered sugar or top with whipped cream and serve!
+Dust with additional powdered sugar or top with whipped cream and enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.